FAIR-WATER II

 • Review literature, collect data from ten Swedish GCs and conduct two large-scale demo trials comparing brackish water from the Baltic Sea or effluent water from sewage cleaning plants with potable water for fairway irrigation (WP2)

-In WP1, methods to enhance fairway drought resitance are compared in large scale demo trials at Hirsala GC (Finland), Kalundborg GC (Denmark), Romerike GC (Norway), and St. Dionys GC (Germany).
-The trials are carried out on fairways that have a history of drying out during the summer.
-Soil texture is 81% silt at Romerike and 82-94% sand at the three other sites.
-Fairways are split into 3×3 sections with the following treatments in factorial combination:
+In WP1, methods to enhance fairway drought resistance are compared in large scale demo trials at Hirsala GC (Finland), Romerike GC (Norway), St. Dionys GC (Germany) and Jammerbugt GC (Denmark).
+The trials are being carried out on fairways that have a history of drying out during the summer.
+The fairways are split into 3×3 sections with the following treatments in factorial combination:

-C. Scarification to 2 cm depth 1) + aerification to 20 cm dept
+• Scarification to a 2 cm depth1 + aerification with vertidrain or Vertiquake to a 20 cm depth.

 Factor 2: Monthy application of soil surfactants in the summer of 2025 and 2026